netdsa/dsatest/README.md

 link0 = eth8            ; Because the target is running Buildroot, it
-                        ; could be named enp0xxx with a distribution running ; systemd link1 = eth9            ; can be filled in. squidsa will warn that it is ; connected to only one end and will run tests only ; using link0
+                        ; could be named enp0xxx with a distribution running ; systemd link1 = eth9            ; can be filled in. dsatest will warn that it is ; connected to only one end and will run tests only ; using link0
 ```

-When a link is defined under both the host and the target section, squidsa will
+When a link is defined under both the host and the target section, dsatest will
 register that link and the corresponding interfaces so that tests will be able
 to use them.
 Links connected to only one end will be ignored.